AzethMeron/Zeke-2.0/README.md

 # Commands, how-to-use:

 Zeke comes with own command parser, but also uses Discord cmd parser for first layer.
 So it's inconsistent and cumbersome.
 Sorry about that.
+EDIT: Now original Discord's parser is completely removed.
+My own iw worse and better the same time.
+Perhaps i will rewrite it so the interface is the same, but parser itself is written in OOP.

 To get first layer of help, use:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;zeke help